FIRST IN PHOTONICS

 The model 7225 offers a cost-effective solution to the researcher needing the performance provided by DSP demodulation but not requiring the additional features or higher operating frequencies of the models 7280 and 7265.

-The model 7230 is a new concept in general-purpose DSP lock-in amplifiers.
+The model 7230 is a new concept in general-purpose digital signal processing (DSP) lock-in amplifiers.
 It offers the excellent signal recovery performance that users expect from our instruments but at a lower price than many competitive models.